ryansxiong/DS_cyclist_project/README.md

 * Look towards getting rid of docked bikes and transition to classic/electric bikes only
 * Implement a tool that guides you through the quickest/effective routes

+## Further Analysis
+* Dive more in depth on the location to find where the majority of rides take place and end.
+  * Provides more insight on which places are hotspots for this service as well as building more stations where it is needed.